mastercomfig/mastercomfig/docs/customization/launch_options.md

 * **-particles 1** : limits beam count to the minimum of 512
 * **-precachefontchars** : precaches font rendering for common characters
 * **-noquicktime** : disables initializing Quicktime.
 If you use the replay rendering feature, do not use this.
 Does not do anything on Linux
-* **-hushsteam** : For security.
-Prevents local game servers from registering their IP with Steam

 ## Extra Launch Options